musana-engineering/musana.engineering.github.io/_posts/2025-06-22-azure-machine-learning-operations.markdown

    - [Selecting the Algorithm](#selecting-the-algorithm)
 - [Putting it all together](#putting-it-all-together)
 - [Summary ](#summary)

+The Case for DevOps in ML

+Architecture Overview

+Tools and Technologies

+Infrastructure as Code with Terraform

+ML Workflow Orchestration with Argo Workflows

+Triggering ML Pipelines with Azure DevOps

+Data Ingestion from Snowflake

+Model Training and Validation in Azure ML

+Model Deployment to QA and Production

+Monitoring and Observability

+Summary and Takeaways

 ### Prerequisites
 This is a complex technical implementation, so before we dive in, I assume you have a strong understanding and hands-on experience with the following